StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 are already built into TCP, or it will fail to operate gracefully over a range of different network conditions.

+Networking APIs for UDP cannot include capabilities like reliability, in-order delivery, and rate optimization, because the UDP header has no sequence number or similar fields that would make these capabilities possible.
+However, networking APIs for UDP SHOULD provide appropriate backpressure to the client software, so that software using UDP can avoid unnecessary self-inflicted delays when inadvertently attempting to send faster than the outgoing first-hop interface can carry it.
+This backpressure allows advanced protocols like QUIC to provide capabilities like reliability, in-order delivery, and rate optimization, while avoiding unwanted delay caused by on-device first-hop buffering.

 ## Packet Expiration

 One approach that is sometimes used, is to send packets